cormullion/juliamonomaster/website/faq.md

 [nerdfonts](https://www.nerdfonts.com) can add about four thousand extra glyphs to a font.
 It does this by creating a new font that combines an existing font’s glyphs with a bunch of new ones, using a FontForge Python script.
 This is quite cool, in a way.

-JuliaMono concentrates on the Unicode standard glyphs, as used for Julia code, whereas Nerdfonts adds many non-standard glyphs such as product and brand logos, trade names, icons for dozens of file extensions, programming languages, commercial applications, and a fair number of not-so-relevant characters.
+JuliaMono concentrates on the Unicode standard glyphs, whereas Nerdfonts adds many non-standard glyphs such as product and brand logos, trade names, icons for dozens of file extensions, programming languages, commercial applications, and a fair number of other characters such as weather symbols.
 It’s aimed at a much wider audience.
 Nerdfonts doesn’t overlap much with JuliaMono.

-The nerdfonts project is a bit of a hack - glyphs are pushed into areas that are outside the Private Use Area, and there’s some unnecessary duplication of icons and other Unicode characters.
-And, if you _do_ build a nerdfont version of JuliaMono, it will be quite large.
+The nerdfonts project is a cool hack, but there’s some unnecessary duplication of icons and other Unicode characters.

-Perhaps the companies could contribute money to the Julia project in exchange for having their logos stored in the font...
+If you _do_ build a nerdfont version of JuliaMono, it will be quite large.

 #### ‘I prefer the glyphs in this other font...’